 Bugis food is like a cherry on the cake for me.
-I’m often in this part of town for the boutiques, and a little food break in between my hunt for the best bargain deals is inevitable.
-Fortunately, the quest for a good meal proves to be an easy task in this food and clothing paradise.
+I’m often in this part of town for the boutiques, and a little food break in between my hunt for the best bargain deals at the shopping malls is inevitable.
+Fortunately, the quest for a good meal proves to be an easy task in this food and clothing paradise, with the array of restaurants, cafes and more at Bugis+, Bugis Junction and Arab Street area that’s near Bugis MRT.
 Here are some of my favourite places to hit up to refuel for part two of an intense shopping spree.

 1. Sticky Rice

 Most of the food at Sticky Rice costs below $10, so if you’re craving Thai food, you know where to go!
 We loved the Chicken Pad Thai ($6.50+), which had a strong wok hei fragrance and a slice of lime on the side to enhance the dish with a sour kick.
 Thai food tends to get a little fiery, and a cold and creamy cup of Thai Iced Milk Tea ($3+) will help ice the burn.
 Dessert’s a must as well, when there’s Mango Sticky Rice ($7+) involved!
 We loved how fresh the mangoes tasted, and the velvety texture of the sticky rice, which was soaking in silky coconut cream.

 Check out our full review of Sticky Rice!

 Opening hours: Mon-Thur 12pm to 3pm, 6pm to 10pm, Fri-Sat 12pm to 3pm, 6pm to 10:30pm